heyjochen/notes/src/site/notes/3_Permanent Notes/Welcome.md

 - Gather all posts via [NetNewsWire](https://netnewswire.com/)
 - Send selected favorites to [Pocket](https://getpocket.com/en/) to read them on my [Kobo](https://www.kobo.com/)
-- Take notes via [Obsidian]() and the [Zettelkasten](https://zettelkasten.de/introduction/) workflow developed by the German sociologist [Niklas Luhmann](https://niklas-luhmann-archiv.de/nachlass/zettelkasten)
+- Take notes via [Obsidian]() and the [Zettelkasten](https://zettelkasten.de/introduction/) workflow developed by the German sociologist [Niklas Luhmann](https://niklas-luhmann-archiv.de/nachlass/zettelkasten).
+I make use of templates, tags and the dataview plugin to organize my notes into "buckets"
 - Refine, revisit, improve, publish
+## What is this ugly color-scheme?
+It's called [Gruvbox Material](https://github.com/sainnhe/gruvbox-material)and is a modified version with an adjusted contrast in order to protect your eyes during long days on your machine.
+I use it both in Obsidian as well in my dev-environment.
 ## How did I create this?
 - Obsidian
 - [Obsidian Digital Garden Plugin](https://dg-docs.ole.dev/)